Trump Declares War Against Investors

 0

-It certainly is no surprise that the Trump Administration has declared war on individual investors and will only make it more difficult for millions of Americans to have a financially secure retirement.
-For millions, there may be no retirement at all or certainly one which will have a lower quality of life than when people were working.
+Unsurprisingly, the Trump Administration has declared war on individual investors, making it more difficult for millions of Americans to have a financially secure retirement.
+For millions, there may be no retirement, or certainly, there may be one with a lower quality of life than when people were working.

-But to hasten this downward spiral, the Trump Administration has quietly erased any pro-individual investor guidelines and regulations from the U.S. Department of Labor’s (DOL) web site.
+However, to hasten this downward spiral, the Trump Administration has quietly erased any pro-individual investor guidelines and regulations from the U.S. Department of Labor’s (DOL) website.

-Specifically, the administration has eliminated the web pages regarding the Frequently Asked Questions (FAQs) individual investors should to their financial planner and 401(k) advisors (at work and for their personal plans) to see if they are really working on behalf of investors or companies that sell financial products.
+Specifically, the administration has eliminated the web pages regarding the Frequently Asked Questions (FAQs) that individual investors should ask their financial planners and 401(k) advisors (at work and for their plans) to see if they are working on behalf of investors or companies that sell financial products.
 The interests of both parties are almost opposite.

 The FAQs covered those the DOL issued to clarify the new fiduciary or conflict-of-interest rule (COIR) and included links to the original FAQs.
-But within the past few weeks, those important FAQs for individual investors were erased.
+However, those critical FAQs for individual investors were erased within the past few weeks.

 Don’t be victimized by financial professionals who are double-dipping and getting paid under-the-table fees by financial product providers.